nanog75/hackathon/_wkinstructions/2019-01-30-step-7-combining-telemetry-with-Ansible-and-Open-r.md

 ### Ansible Playbook to deploy Open/R

-The Ansible playbook we intend to use can be found in the `ansible` directory  of the `iosxr-LTRSPG-2414-cleur2019` git repository:
+The Ansible playbook we intend to use can be found in the `ansible` directory  of the `xr-programmability-lab-code` git repository:

 ```
 admin@devbox:~$
-admin@devbox:~$ cd ~/iosxr-LTRSPG-2414-cleur2019/
+admin@devbox:~$ cd ~/xr-programmability-lab-code/
-admin@devbox:iosxr-LTRSPG-2414-cleur2019$ cd ansible/
+admin@devbox:xr-programmability-lab-code$ cd ansible/
 admin@devbox:ansible$
 admin@devbox:ansible$ cat docker_bringup.yml
 ---